washingtonpost/wpds-ui-kit/docs/RELEASING.md

 - Ask your team for a review
 - Use rebase or squash merge whichever will retain the commit message
 - Visit [https://github.com/WPMedia/wpds-ui-kit/actions](https://github.com/WPMedia/wpds-ui-kit/actions)
-- Pick the Latest release workflow
+- Pick the `Release to Latest NPM Channel` workflow
 - Select from dropdown the main branch and click submit
 - The workflow will run the release actions for you
 - When completed, manually sync/update the release notes in code > releases and publish the release